 They recited the rosary.

-They prayed in silence after that, then, about twenty minutes later, they went outside and into Plaza Miranda and, mingling with a sparse crowd, a pair of begging toddlers appeared in front of them.
-On the way out, Boy Deo had suggested to Teresa that they dine at Town Fiesta first before proceeding to Waday at the Correctional.
+They prayed in silence after that, then, about twenty minutes later, they went outside, into Plaza Miranda and, mingling with a sparse crowd, a pair of begging toddlers appeared in front of them.
+On the way out, Boy Deo had suggested to Teresa that they dine at Jollifoods first before proceeding to Waday at the Correctional.
 Would Boy Deo do what Father Revo did to him and four of his friends, who included Junie, about twenty years ago?
 Boy Deo scratched the head of the one who appeared to be the older of the two.